-FORT KNOX, KY – Turning over a platoon to a new leader can be a stressful event for most officers, but First Lieutenant Peter Henry isn’t worried about it.
-His new replacement, Second Lieutenant Heath Johnson, recently graduated from Officer Candidate School and arrived at C Company, 1/26 IN, 3rd BCT two weeks ago.
+FORT KNOX, Ky. — Turning over a platoon to a new leader can be a stressful event for most officers, but 1st Lt.
+Peter Henry isn’t worried about it.
+His new replacement, 2nd Lt.
+Heath Johnson, recently graduated from Officer Candidate School and arrived at Charlie Co., 1/26 Infantry, 3rd Brigade Combat Team two weeks ago.

 “I like to break in the new butter bars.
 It was the same for me,” said Henry.

-After being promoted to First Lieutenant and receiving a transfer to the S-3, 1LT Henry handed over his duties to Johnson.
-The small turnover ceremony consisted of Henry pushing the contents of his desk into a grungy duffel bag, throwing it at Johnson, laughing maniacally, and handing the new Platoon Leader an antiquated thumb drive with a cryptic message: “This is for the Soldiers; take care of them.”
+After being promoted to first lieutenant and receiving a transfer to the S-3, Henry handed over his duties to Johnson.
+The small turnover ceremony consisted of Henry pushing the contents of his desk into a grungy duffel bag, throwing it at Johnson, laughing maniacally, and handing the new platoon leader an antiquated thumb drive with a cryptic message: “This is for the Soldiers; take care of them.”

-“I told him to get his ass in gear and get me that damn paperwork,” said CPT Rogers.
+“I told him to get his ass in gear and get me that damn paperwork,” Rogers said.

 Later that evening before end of day formation, Johnson wandered out of the Company Headquarters in a panic.
 Brow furrowed, Johnson waved a stack of papers around frantically.
 He indiscriminately pointed at soldiers milling about in the motor pool and told them to download the Conex.